 This couldn’t be easier.
 You can just create a Gmail such as [email protected] but again, I would recommend checking it’s available beforehand.

-Of course, it looks more professional to have something like [email protected] Once you’ve purchased your domain, you can create a custom domain in Gmail.
+Of course, it looks more professional to have something @ your domain rather than a Gmail.
+Once you’ve purchased your domain, you can create a custom domain in Gmail.
 If you have bought your domain on GoDaddy, there’s the option to buy the email address there.

 Picking a travel blogging platform